wk8/dual-elasticsearch-cluster/README.md

    against my version of Varnish's sources (see further instructions in xcir's README)

-3) Then checkout the current repo, and run the tests: make test
+3) Then checkout the present repo, and run the tests: make test

 4) Finally run make install with root privileges.
 It will prompt you for the hostnames and ports for both your main and secondary clusters, generate the